Hifzaan123/claim-audit-prototype/README.md

 # Insurance Claim Settlement Agent

-The idea is straightforward: you throw in a hospital bill (and optionally a discharge note) plus a policy PDF.
+The idea is : you throw in a hospital bill (and optionally a discharge note) plus a policy PDF.
 The app pulls text out (PDF or OCR for scans), finds the relevant policy clauses, runs a bunch of rules, and spits out approve / reject / partial / needs review.
 When something gets knocked back, it tries to point to **where in the policy** that came from (page + paragraph + a short snippet).

-Stack is Node, Express, pdfjs + Tesseract, Xenova transformers for embeddings/NER, plus hand-written rules.
-Nothing fancy trained on real claims — it’s a prototype.
+Tech Stack is Node, Express, pdfjs + Tesseract, Xenova transformers for embeddings/NER, plus hand-written rules.

-For the form we usually pasted something like:
+For the form i usually pasted the links:

 ```
 Primary README: https://github.com/USER/REPO/blob/main/README.md